 The "crn" call reason text string is carried in the "reason" parameter of the Call-Info header field.

-Which of the above methods is used is based on local policy and the capabilities of the called endpoint.
+The actual method used to convey rich call data to the called endpoint is based on local policy and the capabilities of the called endpoint.

+If the TSP receives a "shaken" PASSporT and an "rcd" PASSporT that are both valid but contain different rich call data information, then the rich call data information delivered to the called endpoint shall be based on local policy.